bexcite/reachy_mini/pi/README.md

 # Reachy Mini Lite + Pi 5 Setup Summary (auto start of daemon + convo app)

-IMPORTANT NOTE: Claude Code was heavily used for everything, so some things may not be optimal or even correct, though it works fine on my setup.
+**IMPORTANT NOTE**: Claude Code was heavily used for everything, so some things may not be optimal or even correct, though it works fine on my setup.

 ## Motivation